Inheritor-Vision/archify/Note.md

 		.unwrap();

-	//let scope = header::HeaderValue::from_str(String::from("playlist-read-private playlist-read-public playlist-read-collaborative user-follow-read user-library-read") // Maybe user-read-private for search ???? let scope = header::HeaderValue::from_str(String::from("user-read-private user-read-email") // Maybe user-read-private for search ????
+	//let scope = header::HeaderValue::from_str(String::from("playlist-read-private playlist-read-public playlist-read-collaborative user-follow-read user-library-read") // Maybe user-read-private for search ???? let scope = header::HeaderValue::from_str(String::from("playlist-read-private") // For now, needed to read followed playlsits
 			.as_str())
 		.unwrap();